July 15, 2024

 Au pairs want to see photos of your children, of course.
 But they also want to see photos of their potential future host parents (that’s you), your pets, your home and the au pair’s bedroom.
 Photos that express your personality as a family are great to include.
 For example, if you are a really sporty family, consider including photos of your annual ski trip or a local bike ride.
 If you are a goofy family, show your sense of humor through a funny photo of yourselves.
 The more you can “show” a potential au pair what it will be like to live with your family, the better.

-Your letter is the only section of your profile in which you get to share anything you want in your own words, so take full advantage of this opportunity.
 Describe each family member’s personality and likes and dislikes as well as why you want to welcome an au pair into your home.
 Au pairs love to hear about their host parents’ interests, careers and backgrounds in addition to information about the children so be sure to include details about you and your spouse as well.
-This is a good place to talk about how you see your au pair fitting into your life (ie, do you want an au pair who is really going to become a member of the family or do you prefer someone who is a little more independent?)
+You'll also want to talk about how you see your au pair fitting into your life (ie, do you want an au pair who is really going to become a member of the family or do you prefer someone who is a little more independent?)

 5. Share some perks you can offer an au pair

-Offering materialistic benefits upfront (i.e., unlimited use of a fancy car, an au pair suite with private entrance and bath, expensive vacations with the family) can backfire on families who may find that au pairs are drawn to them for the wrong reasons.
+Offering materialistic benefits upfront (i.e., unlimited use of a fancy car. expensive vacations with the family) can backfire on families who may find that au pairs are drawn to them for the wrong reasons.
 But pointing out a few unique benefits au pairs will enjoy during a year with your family is okay to do.
 For example, if your au pair will not have access to a car off-duty, you can try to offset that perceived disadvantage by sharing the fact that there are at least a dozen other au pairs in your neighborhood who are potential friends and carpoolers.
 If you have a beautiful pool in the backyard that you love to use, let her know she’ll be using it too.

 6. Talk up your community

 Families often get frustrated by au pairs who only seem to want to match with families in southern CA or New York City.
 But those who take the time to point out all of the great things about their own community find that au pairs are easily swayed to travel elsewhere for the right family in another great location.
-Use the “Community” section of your profile as well as your letter to let au pairs know what they will appreciate about your area.
+Let au pairs know what they will appreciate about your area.